Vegemite

-Vegemite (/ˈvɛdʒəmaɪt/ VEJ-uh-myte) is a thick, dark brown Australian food spread made from leftover brewers' yeast extract with various vegetable and spice additives.
-It was developed by Cyril Callister in Melbourne, Victoria, in 1922.
+Vegemite (/ˈvɛdʒəmaɪt/ VEJ-uh-myte) is a brand of a thick, dark brown Australian food spread made from leftover brewers' yeast extract with various vegetable and spice additives.
+It was developed by Cyril Callister in Melbourne, Victoria, for the Fred Walker Company in 1922 and was first sold in stores on 25 October 1923.

-A spread for sandwiches, toast, crumpets and cracker biscuits as well as a filling for pastries, Vegemite is similar to British Marmite, New Zealand Marmite, Australian Promite, MightyMite, AussieMite, OzEmite, German Vitam-R, and Swiss Cenovis.
+A spread for sandwiches, toast, crumpets and cracker biscuits as well as a filling for pastries, Vegemite is similar to other yeast-based spreads such as Marmite in the UK and its New Zealand version, Australian Promite, MightyMite, AussieMite, OzEmite, German Vitam-R and Swiss Cenovis.

-Vegemite is salty, slightly bitter, malty, and rich in glutamates – giving it an umami flavour similar to beef bouillon.
-It is vegan, kosher, and halal.
+Vegemite has a strong flavour.
+It is salty, slightly bitter, malty and has an umami flavour similar to beef bouillon (because it is rich in glutamates).
+It is low-FODMAP, vegan, kosher and halal.
+It is known for being high in B vitamins.

-The Vegemite brand returned to Australian ownership in 2017 when Bega Cheese purchased it alongside other assets from Mondelez International (formerly Kraft Foods Inc.).
+Following the death of Fred Walker in 1935, the Vegemite brand came under the ownership of the American company Kraft Foods.
+However, in 2017 the brand returned to Australian ownership when the Bega Group purchased it alongside other assets from Mondelez International (formerly Kraft Foods Inc.).

 History

 Beginnings

 In 1919, following the disruption of British Marmite imports after World War I, the Australian company Fred Walker & Co. gave Cyril Callister the task of developing a spread from the used yeast being dumped by breweries.
 Callister had been hired by the chairman Fred Walker.

 Callister used autolysis to break down the yeast cells from waste obtained from the Carlton & United brewery.
 Concentrating the clear liquid extract and blending with salt, celery and onion extracts formed a sticky black paste.